 Mirror: Turn on to mirror the image.

 Audio

-Include: Turn on to use audio in the video stream.Source : Select what audio source to use.Stereo include built-in audio as well as audio from an external microphone.
+1 Include: Turn on to use audio in the video stream.Source U : Select what audio source to use.Stereo U : Turn on to include built-in audio as well as audio from an external microphone.